BrianMorse12604/151AGroupProject/writeup.md

 ### First Model - Regression

-#### Conclusion and Next Steps
 Upon exploring a Linear Regression model, we came to the conclusion that Linear Regression may not be sufficient for predicting Airbnb's review rating given our dataset.
 This is demonstrated in both our initial Linear Regression model and our improved reduced Ridge Regression Model.
 Although consistent, our final model still produced high error values, indicating it may not be accurately predicting the rating reviews as much as a model could be.

 One possible area of improvement for this regression model includes further investigation into the importance of each of the features and their relationships with each other to see what the best subset of features truly is to limit the error, but currently, it seems like most changes would not be significant for this model’s improvement and that it would most likely only make a small decrease.

 The next two models we are thinking of doing are decision regression trees and neural networks.
 This is because those are two other common types of models that tend to do well with regression problems and may be able to overcome the challenges that a regression model can not.
-These more complicated models have automatic feature learning and can recognize nonlinear relationships between data.
-Therefore, compared to a traditional regression model that performs well with linear data relationships, our future models may be able to recognize underlying patterns and fit the data more, thus decreasing the final error.
+Compared to more complicated models that have automatic feature learning and can recognize nonlinear relationships between data, this traditional regression model may not be able to recognize underlying patterns or fit the data as well.

 ### Second Model - Decision Tree Regressor

-#### Part 6: Plan for the next model

-For our next model, we were planning to test various types of neural networks.
-We saw that several neural networks performed well on similar tasks in our recent homework, so we felt that it would be interesting to see if that translated to this task as well.
-We plan on starting out with a simple Multi-layer perceptron, then experimenting with ANN’s and DNN’s with varying depths, activation functions, and number of neurons.

-#### Part 7: Model 2 Conclusion

 Our second model only improved marginally upon our first model.
-This family of models – the trees – had a tendency to overfit on the training data, which made sense given the complexity of each of these models.
+Still, this family of models – the trees – had a tendency to overfit on the training data, which made sense given the complexity of each of these models.
 We think that these different models performing relatively similar to one another is indicative of the variance in our dataset; people, and therefore AirBNB ratings, are inherently volatile.
 We think that there’s a possibility that more hyperparameter tuning can decrease the error slightly, but we’re not overly hopeful that this is the case given the similar performance across the board.

 ### Third Model - Dense Neural Networks